jihoonkim/MED263/final/README.md

 ```

 ## Final project presentation
 Each student will do a 10-minute presentation on the last class day, Thursday March 8, 2018.
-This will help TA and instructors to understand more about your work
+This will help TA and instructors to understand more about your work.

 ## Sign-up your project
-Start your final project by signing up on the [final project ](http://bit.ly/med263students)
+Start your final project by signing up on the [final project](http://bit.ly/med263students)

 ## Hands-on session material of your own